mdjahidhasan009/DevOps_Note/AWS/aws_ebs.md

 - **Pending**: Snapshot is being created
 - **Completed**: Snapshot is ready for use
 - **Error**: Snapshot creation failed

+### Archiving Snapshot
+Snapshots can be archived to Amazon S3 Glacier for long-term storage, reducing costs while retaining data for compliance or disaster recovery purposes.
+Archived snapshots can be restored to EBS volumes when needed.

+For archiving a snapshot, select the snapshot from EC2 > Elastic Block Store > Snapshots, click on Actions > Archive Snapshot.
+This will move the snapshot to Amazon S3 Glacier, and it will no longer be available for immediate use.
+To restore an archived snapshot, select the archived snapshot and click on Actions > Restore Snapshot.
+This will create a new snapshot from the archived snapshot, which can then be used to create a new EBS volume. **Archived snapshots can take several hours to restore, so plan accordingly.**

 ### Take a snapshot of EBS volume and copy it to another availability zone and attach it to another EC2 instance
 In our current EC2 create a folder `myfolder` and create a file `test.txt` add `hello` in it.